Frequently asked questions

 How are books submitted?

 For the adult award, publishers or authors can submit any books that meet all the criteria, but only a maximum of two titles can be submitted by each publishing imprint.
-Submission for the 2017-2018 prize, the fifteenth WGRA, opens on 1st July 2017 and closes on 31st August 2017.
+Submission for the 2018-2019 prize, the sixteenth WGRA, opens on 1st July 2018 and closes on 31st August 2018.
 There is no submission form, nor a submission fee.

 Submissions (four copies will be needed) should be made to